-The number I can be reached at is XXXXXXXXXXXX
+The number I can be reached at is:

-You can book an appointment after we talk for the first time.
-Contact me via the contact form below or email me at XXXXXXX@XXXXX.
+You can book an appointment after we talk for the first time and at the end of each session thereafter.

 I am looking forward to our time together.
 For video conferencing sessions you will receive a link via text or email the day of our appointment.